1.1. Sources and Usage

 King Oyster has been investigated for its cytotoxic effects due to belonging to the Pleurotus family, commonly associated with anti-cancer effects.

-Eryngiolide A has demonstrated cytotoxicity against HeLa and HepG2 cells with IC50 values of 20.6μM and 28.6μM, respectively; dubbed moderate cytotoxicity.
+Eryngiolide A has demonstrated cytotoxicity against HeLa and HepG2 cells with IC50 values of 20.6μM and 28.6μM, respectively, which is classified as moderate cytotoxicity.

 May be useful to menopausal women for reducing the risk of osteoporosis, but appears to be estrogenic